Linear Regression in Excel (Table of Contents)

 - Select the ‘residuals’ checkbox and click ‘OK.

-Now our regression analysis output will be created in a new worksheet, stating the Regression Statistics, ANOVA, residuals and coefficients.
+Now our regression analysis output will create in a new worksheet, stating the Regression Statistics, ANOVA, residuals, and coefficients.

 Output Interpretation: